 Unfortunately, that may be true for some players, especially in the upper levels of youth sports.
 But there are many players who may only see one or two innings or a few minutes in a game, and because a parent is frustrated with that, they resort to stating something that reflects their frustration.
 Maybe your child doesn’t get in as much as you’d like, but there’s usually a reason, and there is a way for your child to handle it.
 Or maybe his/her role is to be a backup, and if that’s the case, he/she probably won’t see as much time as you’d like.
-But words like never are rarely reliable measurements.

 No official is perfect, of course, and since there’s no instant replay in youth sports, there will be mistakes.
 But most officials have been properly trained and really do know the game.
 Read here for tips on how to handle a difficult referee.

 Or maybe it’s that they don’t do things the way you would.
 That, however, does not make them ignorant.
 Youth coaches are vital to your child’s development; here’s a refresher as to why.